mobizt/Firebase-ESP32/src/README.md

-#### Determine whether the Firebase Error Queues collection was full or not
+#### Get whether the Firebase Error Queues collection was full or not

 param **`fbdo`** Firebase Data Object to hold data and instances.